 Severe | $325 - $550 |

 Medium flea infestations refer to an incidence when the fleas have invaded multiple areas of the home.
-Perhaps, pet hosts carried the fleas around your home and yard.
 The average range to treat a medium flea infestation is between $175 and $300.
 An initial visit costs at least $100, with subsequent visits $75 or more.
+Perhaps, pet hosts carried the fleas around your home and yard.

+Severe flea infestations cost an average of $325 to $550 to treat and require one large-scale treatment and at least two follow-up visits.
 When pets are not treated with topical ointments or fleas have bred throughout an entire home, a massive flea infestation may occur.
 If fleas have infested a large outdoor area, you are likely faced with a significant flea problem.
+If you have more than an acre of outdoor space to treat, costs increase.

 If fleas are present on your property, pests will likely return and attach to a pet host.
 Single flea treatments cost an average of $270 or more depending on the size of the area.
 To keep fleas out of the home for good, homeowners can consider a routine pest control contract.
 Contracts are year-round and typically involve the pest specialist spraying for fleas every three months.
 Fleas don’t hibernate, so treatment should be done in the winter months too.
 A flea exterminator’s monthly contract may cost as little as $75 per visit.
 If you have an annual contract and the flea exterminator comes quarterly, the cost will be $400 annually or $100 per visit.